Electric Dylan controversy: Newport 1965 set

 At the 1963 Newport Folk Festival, Dylan had been received enthusiastically when he performed "Blowin' in the Wind" with Joan Baez; Peter, Paul and Mary; and other performers.
 At the 1964 Newport Folk Festival, Dylan performed "With God on Our Side" and "Mr. Tambourine Man".
 Positive reviews of Dylan's 1964 performance were accompanied by criticisms of his antics and dismissive nature; one critic wrote that "being stoned had rarely prevented his giving winning performances, but he was clearly out of control".
 During the same festival, Johnny Cash had played an electric set.
 Cash, who held major influence over Dylan, also motivated Dylan's break with standard protest-themed folk music with a letter Cash wrote to the editor of Broadside in March 1964, where Cash demanded that people at the Newport Music Festival "shut up and let him sing."
 At the time of Cash's death in 2003, Dylan stated that "Johnny wrote the magazine saying to shut up and let me sing, that I knew what I was doing.
 This was before I had ever met him, and the letter meant the world to me.
 I’ve kept the magazine to this day."

 On Saturday, July 24, 1965, Dylan performed three acoustic songs, "All I Really Want to Do", "If You Gotta Go, Go Now", and "Love Minus Zero/No Limit" at a Newport workshop.
 According to Jonathan Taplin, a roadie at Newport (and later a road manager for the acts of Dylan's manager Albert Grossman), Dylan decided on Saturday he would challenge the Festival by performing with a fully amplified band the following night.
 Taplin said Dylan had been irritated by what he considered condescending remarks festival organizer Alan Lomax had made introducing the Paul Butterfield Blues Band for an earlier set.
-Dylan's attitude, according to Taplin, was, "'Well, fuck them if they think they can keep electricity out of here, I'll do it.'
+According to festival founder George Wein, Lomax said something to the effect of, "Now here we've got these guys, and they need all of this fancy hardware to play the blues...
+Let's find out if these guys can play it at all."
+According to Wein, these remarks provoked a fistfight backstage between Lomax and Grossman, who also managed Butterfield.
+According to Taplin, Dylan's response was, "'Well, fuck them if they think they can keep electricity out of here, I'll do it.'
 On a whim, he said he wanted to play electric."
 Dylan assembled a band and rehearsed that night at a mansion being used by festival organizer George Wein.